locatable/splittable-docs/terms-and-conditions.md

 All intellectual property rights in the App and in any content of the App (including text, graphics, software, photographs and other images, videos, sound, trade marks and logos), other than Member Content, are owned by us or our licensors.
 Except as expressly set out here, nothing in this EULA gives you any rights in respect of any intellectual property owned by us or our licensors and you acknowledge that you do not acquire any ownership rights by downloading the App or any content from the App.

-The App may contain code, commonly referred to as open source software, which is distributed under any of the many known variations of open source licence terms, including terms which allow the free distribution and modification of the relevant software’s source code and/or which require all distributors to make such source code freely available upon request, including any contributions or modifications made by such distributor (collectively, **Open Source Software**).
+The App may contain code, commonly referred to as open source software, which is distributed under any of the many known variations of open source licence terms, including terms which allow the free distribution and modification of the relevant software's source code and/or which require all distributors to make such source code freely available upon request, including any contributions or modifications made by such distributor (collectively, **Open Source Software**).
 Please note that, to the extent that the App contains any Open Source Software, that element only is licensed to you under the relevant licence terms of the applicable third party licensor (**Open Source Licence** Terms) and not under this EULA, and you accept and agree to be bound by such Open Source Licence Terms.
 A copy of the source code for any Open Source Software contained in the App and the relevant Open Source Licence Terms will be made available to you upon request.

 ### Member content